EimantasZilis/connect4/README.md

 7 6 4
 ```

-#### 2. Player moves
+#### 2. Specify player moves
-The rest of the file is used to described the player moves.
+The rest of the file describes the player moves.
 Each line represents a move starting with player one and alternates between both players on each line.
 A move is desribed by a single positive integer indicating which column the player chose to drop the piece in.
-The file should end after the game has been won or drawn.
+The file should end after the game has been won or if there is a draw.
 Any additional moves will be detected as an invalid game.

 For example, the following game represents a 3 x 4 game with 3 moves required to win:
 ```